The plant-based food industry is evolving

 Key insights

-• Younger consumers and households with young children are more likely to buy and spend more on plant-based yogurt.
-Lower-income households are less likely to purchase plant-based yogurt, which may present an opportunity to increase consumer engagement by making products more accessible and affordable.
+• Younger consumers and households with children were more likely to buy and spend more on plant-based yogurt.
+Lower-income households were less likely to purchase plant-based yogurt, which may present an opportunity to increase consumer engagement by making products more accessible and affordable.

 Butter